Physician Resume Example

 I focus on listing the patient populations I treat.
 Mentioning age ranges, chronic illnesses, and procedures gives hiring managers a clear sense of your breadth.

-There are always ways to highlight your collaboration with nurses, specialists, and care teams.
+There are always ways to highlight your collaboration with nurses, specialists, and care teams, which is also important to emphasize in a cover letter.
 This shows you understand integrated care and can handle multidisciplinary environments.

 It helps to include your approach to patient communication.
 Clear, empathetic communication is vital in family medicine-emphasize how you educate patients and families.